How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Once you have your base layer set, the next step is to build upwards.
 Each subsequent layer should have one less glass in each dimension than the layer below it.
 This pyramid shape is not only visually appealing but also provides stability to the tower.

 The height of your tower will depend on the number of layers you choose to add.
 Consider the visual impact you want to create and the practicalities of serving champagne from the tower.
-A taller tower may be more dramatic, but it requires more careful construction and glasses.
 For a 5x5 base:

 • First Layer: 5x5 (25 Glasses)